sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 ## Finding relays by exit policy

-To find a relay by exit policy, clients might choose the exit index corresponding to the exit port they want to use.
+To find a relay by exit policy, clients might choose the exit routing index corresponding to the exit port they want to use.
 This has negative privacy implications, however, since the middle node discovers what kind of exit traffic the client wants to use.
 Instead, we support two other options.

 First, clients may build anonymous three-hop circuits and then use those circuits to request the SNIPs that they will use for their exits.
 This